-Join James P White for an in-depth discussion in this video JUnit basics, part of Android SDK Unit Testing.
+Join James P White for an in-depth discussion in this video JUnit basics, part of Android App Development: Unit Testing.

 [Voiceover] - In the last video I indicated that there are two ways Android unit tests can be executed.
 If the code being tested doesn't have ties to the Android APIs, then the unit test can be executed as a local test.
 On your local machine by a JUnitRunner.
 If however, the code being tested utilizes Android APIs, then these should run on the Android device or emulator.
 Instrumented Tests, as they are called require the AndroidJUnitRunner, which is provided by the Android testing support library in order to execute.